HMS Hermione (74): Construction and design

 The Dido-class were designed as small cruisers capable of being built quickly and in large numbers to allow a shortfall in numbers of cruisers against the numbers which were required to meet the Royal Navy's needs.
 Rather than the mixed armament of single-purpose 6-inch (152 mm) low-angle (anti-ship) and 4-inch (102 mm) high-angle (anti-aircraft) guns carried by previous light cruisers, it was decided to fit a dual-purpose main armament, capable of both anti-ship and anti-aircraft fire.
 This used the new 5.25-inch (133 mm) gun as used in the King George V-class battleships.

 Hermione was one of two Dido-class cruisers ordered under the 1937 construction programme for the Royal Navy, following on from five ships ordered the previous year.
+(Note: The other being .)
 Hermione was laid down at Alexander Stephen and Sons Linthouse, Glasgow shipyard as Yard number 560 on 6 October 1937, was launched on 18 May 1939 and completed on 25 March 1941.

 Hermione was 512 ft long overall and 485 ft between perpendiculars, with a beam of 50 ft 6 in and a mean draught of 16 ft 6 in (increasing to 17 ft 3 in at full load.
 Displacement was 5600 LT standard and 6850 LT full load.
 The ship's machinery was arranged in a four-shaft layout, with four Admiralty 3-drum boilers supplying steam at 400 psi to Parsons single-reduction geared steam turbines, rated at 62000 shp, giving a speed of 32.25 kn.
 1100 LT of fuel oil were carried, giving a range of 4240 nmi at 16 kn, reducing to 3480 nmi at 20 kn and 1500 nmi at 32 kn.

 The ship's main armament consisted of ten 5.25-inch guns in five twin turrets on the ship's centreline, with three forward and two aft.
 Two quadruple 2-pounder (40 mm) pom-pom mounts were mounted on the ship's beams to provide close-in anti-aircraft protection, backed up by two quadruple .50 in (12.7 mm) machine guns on the bridge wings.
 Two triple 21-inch (533 mm) torpedo tubes provided additional anti-ship capability.
 Fire control for this armament was provided by a single low angle director control tower (DCT) on the ship's bridge, together with two High Angle Control System (HACS) director towers, one on the ship's bridge and one aft.
 A 3 inch armour belt protected the ship's machinery and magazines with 1 in protecting the ship's shell rooms.
 Deck armour was also an inch thick, with 3 in plates over the magazines.
 The 5.25 inch gun turrets had armour of 1+1/2–1 in thickness.